odditive/heroku-node-telegram-bot/README.md

 Now when you r a bit drunk, you may wish to add other functionality to your bot and here you can face some problems.
 The reason is that in development mode your bot works using [polling](https://en.wikipedia.org/wiki/Push_technology#Long_polling) and on the heroku server it uses the [webhook](https://core.telegram.org/bots/api#setwebhook), because heroku will shut down the web-server after a period of inactivity that will result in your polling loop to shut down too.
 Once webhook was enabled, telegram will return an error `{"ok":false,"error_code":409,"description":"Error: Conflict: another webhook is active"}` when you will try to use polling again, and it's actually ok.

 To go back to development mode, you will need to run `npm run switch_to_dev`.
 This script will disable current webhook and start your local server.
 Don't be afraid - when you will finish with the changes you may simply push your bot to heroku using `git push heroku master`.
+Then you should restart your app using `heroku restart`.
 It will set the webhook again.

 ###Possible OS issues